Come to Stratford early and stay late! Construction delays may be significant in summer 2019 so be sure not to miss out on any fun!

-Report regularly and openly to members, contributors and the public stakeholders about the intentions, goals and results of the activities undertaken by the Alliance.
+Report regularly and openly to partners, contributors and the public stakeholders about the intentions, goals and results of the activities undertaken by the Alliance.

 The Stratford Tourism Alliance's primary marketing efforts are to: